nearprotocol/stakewars/challenges/challenge003.md

 # Stake Wars Challenge 003
 Published on: June 9 2020

-Monitor your node health, and send an email in case of issues.
+Monitor your node health, and send an automated email in case of issues.

 ## Acceptance Criteria